-Even outside of the Green Corridor, provision for an expanded cycling and footpath network should be integrated with opportunities for enhancing wildlife networks by utilising and enhancing and habitats along cycle and walking routes.
+Even outside of the Green Corridor, provision for an expanded public right of way network should be integrated with opportunities for enhancing wildlife networks by utilising and enhancing habitats along cycle and walking routes.
 These should be a composite element consistent with the Green Infrastructure Strategy (2015) and Cycling Strategy linking new and existing development with services and amenity space.